hanysourcecode/scrumpoker/DEPLOYMENT.md

    - Make sure all environment variables are set
    - Redeploy after changing environment variables

-4. **Railway Build Issues**:
+4. **Render Build Issues**:
-   - If you get "Script start.sh not found" error, Railway will now use package.json scripts
+   - If you get "Script start.sh not found" error, Render will now use package.json scripts
    - If Railpack can't determine how to build, package.json provides explicit scripts
    - Make sure PORT environment variable is set correctly
-   - Package.json approach is Railway's most reliable method
+   - Package.json approach is Render's most reliable method

 5. **Netlify Build Issues**:
    - If you get "No url found for submodule" error, use the netlify.toml configuration